JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 }
 ```

-When empty, this uses the default plugin repository, available to all [JetBrains plugin repository](https://plugins.jetbrains.com/) users.
+When empty, this uses the default plugin repository, available to all [JetBrains Plugins Repository](https://plugins.jetbrains.com/) users.
 However, you can publish to an arbitrarily-named channel.
 These non-default release channels are treated as separate repositories.
 When using a non-default release channel, users need to add a new [custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) to install your plugin.